 Through our Sponsorship Program you can support underprivileged but deserving students for school level education, which naturally enhanches their future prospects and the quality of life.
 For a little as $20 a month, you can change a child's life in ways you can't conceive.

 Sambhav Nepal is a registered non-profit, non-political, social organization aiming to establish and implement sustainable education, health, and community development programs in isolated areas of Nepal.
-Presently, the organization is working in ten remote villages of the Gorkha district.
+Presently, the organization is working in 29 VDC's of the Gorkha district.

 Whether sponsoring a child, funding a project or volunteering in the village - opportunities to lend a helping hand are endless.
 Your support reaches the most remote corners of the Himalayas and goes directly towards the projects for construction, renovation as well as refurbishment of the schools and the health posts in Gorkha.
 Join us and become a part of the Sambhav Nepal family.
 We are always eager to serve the society together!